KALYANKUMAR13/project-containization/commands.md

 ENV - values can't be over riden in CLi,
 In ARG, we can override the values in CLi, while running the image.
+Precedence Rules
+When both ENTRYPOINT and CMD are specified in a Dockerfile, CMD serves as the default arguments to the ENTRYPOINT instruction.
+If you run the container with additional arguments, those arguments will override the CMD instruction but will be appended to the ENTRYPOINT.

 Distroless Images, -> it has only runtime.
 When we use this, we are not having any vulnerability with other stuffs to the image.